- Young Minds:

 Usually, if your child requires this high level of support they may also need specialist support in school from professionals outside the school.
 This may be from:

-Local Authority central services such as the ASD Outreach Team or Sensory Services (for students with a hearing or visual need) and/or outside agencies such as the Speech and Language therapy (SALT) Service, Occupational Therapy service, Physiotherapy and/or Child and Adolescent Mental Health Services (CAMHS)
+Local Authority central services such as the Autism Advisory Service or Sensory Services (for students with a hearing or visual need) and/or outside agencies such as the Speech and Language therapy (SALT) Service, Occupational Therapy service, Physiotherapy and/or Child and Adolescent Mental Health Services (CAMHS)

 What it means for you and your child: